szpajder/dumpvdl2/README.md

 ##### What antenna shall I use?

-VDL2 runs on VHF airband, so if you already have an antenna for receiving ACARS or airband voice, it will be perfect for VDL2.
+VDL2 runs on VHF airband, so if you already have a dedicated antenna for ACARS or airband voice, it will be perfect for VDL2.
 However VDL2 transmissions are not very powerful, so do not expect thousands of messages per hour, if your antenna is located indoors.
-If you have already played with ADS-B, you know, what to do - put it outside and high with unobstructed sky view, use short and good quality feeder cable.
+If you have already played with ADS-B, you know, what to do - put the antenna outside and high with unobstructed sky view, use short and good quality feeder cable, shield your radio from external RF interference.

 ##### Two hours straight and zero messages received.
 What's wrong?